warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

 The gene name prefix for each of the Magic 16 genomes was modified as follows:

 **Old gene prefix      New gene prefix**

 Oszs97.
 OsZS97_

 Osmh63.
 OsMH63_

 Osir64_      OsIR64_

 Os127742_      OsPr106_

 Os132424_      OsGoSa_

 Os125619_      OsLaMu_

 Os127564_      OsLima_

 Os127518_      OsKYG_

 Os125827_      OsLiXu_

 Osaus.
 OsN22_

 Os127652_      OsNaBo_

 Os117425_      OsARC_

 Os128077_      OsKeNa_

 Os132278_      OsCMeo_

 Osazucena_      OsAzu_

 ## Summary

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.

-In its seventh release, we feature new 3K SNP data for four Magic16 genomes: ARC 10497, Zhenshan 97, Liu Xu, and N22, and updated the gene names for all .
+In its seventh release, we feature new 3K SNP data for four Magic16 genomes: ARC 10497, Zhenshan 97, Liu Xu, and N22, and have updated the gene names of all Magic16 genomes.
 We are also introducing the Oryza CLIMtools portal to study Environment x Genome x Phenotype Associations in rice.

 In addition to genomic resources, GrameneOryza provides updates of news items, conferences, and community events; and feedback may be provided via a [contact form](https://oryza.gramene.org/feedback).